 Maybe you’ve studied something weird or you majored in a topic that’s unusual for most med school applications.
 Diversity is as much what you’ve done as it is who you are.

 Perhaps the way you were brought up was a little unorthodox or different from the norm?

 If you can learn to trace these experiences back to your application and how they can help shape your approach to medicine (and working with others), you’ve got something valuable on your hands.

 Have you ever petitioned for something or embarked on a radical change in your lifestyle or political positioning?
-These are good things that can help show diversity of thinking.
+These are good things that can help show the diversity of thinking you may be experiencing.

-Show how these things can help you draw connections with a more broader set of people.
+Show how these things can help you draw connections with a broader set of people.

 These are the types of things that can make for great essays.